 The head of NATO says Turkey will vote ASAP on Sweden's bid to join NATO

-NATO Secretary-General Jens Stoltenberg says Turkey's leader has agreed to have Turkish parliament vote on Sweden's bid to join the defense alliance.
+NATO Secretary-General Jens Stoltenberg said Turkey's leader has agreed to have the Turkish parliament vote on Sweden's bid to join the defense alliance.

-The announcement came via a tweet after Stoltenberg met with both Turkish President Recep Tayyip Erdogan and Swedish Prime Minister Ulf Kristersson in Vilnius, Lithuania, on the eve of the NATO summit there.

-"Glad to announce that after the meeting I hosted with @RTErdogan & @SwedishPM, President Erdogan has agreed to forward #Sweden's accession protocol to the Grand National Assembly ASAP & ensure ratification.
-This is an historic step which makes all #NATO Allies stronger & safer," Stoltenberg said on Twitter, including a photo of the three.
+Following talks the NATO chief held Monday with Turkish President Recep Tayyip Erdogan and Swedish Prime Minister Ulf Kristersson, Stoltenberg said in a news conference, "I'm glad to announce that, as a result, President Erdogan has agreed to forward the accession protocol for Sweden to the Grand National Assembly as soon as possible and work closely with the assembly to ensure ratification."

 Glad to announce that after the meeting I hosted with @RTErdogan & @SwedishPM, President Erdogan has agreed to forward #Sweden's accession protocol to the Grand National Assembly ASAP & ensure ratification.
 This is an historic step which makes all #NATO Allies stronger & safer. pic.twitter.com/D7OeR5Vgba— Jens Stoltenberg (@jensstoltenberg) July 10, 2023